meldridge/meldridge.github.io/drafts/Security-is-a-trade-off.md

 ![Leverage](/images/Leverage.jpg)

 Leverage allows us to amplify a small force, by applying it at the end of a long lever.
-This is extremely useful, because it means we move very large objects with much less effort than if we applied the force directly.
+This is extremely useful, because it means we can move very large objects with much less effort than if we applied the force directly.

 This might seem like a free win, but it isn't.
 The trade-off is that we need more space to work in: more space for the lever, and more space to move it.
 If you have unlimited space, this isn't a problem.
 If you're working in a confined area, it might make using a lever completely impossible.